 Symptoms of menopause vary from woman to woman.
 Some studies suggest that the signs and symptoms of menopause may vary between cultural groups.
 For example, up to 80% of American women experience hot flashes while only 10% of Japanese women have that symptom.
 Some researchers think that may be due to differences in diet, lifestyle, or cultural attitudes toward aging.

 The following are general symptoms of menopause:

 - Irregular periods

-- Hot flashes -- flushing of face and chest; may be accompanied by heart palpitations, dizziness, headaches
+- Hot flashes, including the flushing of the face and chest.
+These may be accompanied by heart palpitations, dizziness, and headaches.

 - Night sweats

 - Mood changes, including depression, irritability, tension (usually happens with sleep problems)

 Post menopausal women are at increased risk for:

 - Macular degeneration, a serious eye disorder and the leading cause of blindness in the Western world